-Doctors aren't totally sure what causes frozen shoulder, but it seems to be influenced by long periods of immobility and scar tissue build-up from a past shoulder injury.
-There also seems to be a connection between frozen shoulder and inflammatory conditions like diabetes, heart disease, Parkinson's disease, and thyroid disease.
+Doctors are not sure what causes frozen shoulder, but it seems to be influenced by long periods of immobility and scar tissue build-up from a past shoulder injury.
+There also appears to be a connection between frozen shoulder and inflammatory conditions like diabetes, heart disease, Parkinson's disease, and thyroid disease.

 The most common treatments for frozen shoulder are cortisone shots, physical therapy, and NSAIDs to relieve pain and inflammation.

 A strain occurs when the muscle fibre is torn.
 A sprain occurs when the ligament (tissue that connects bones with other bones) is torn.

 Strains and sprains can both occur from overuse or repetitive movements.
 You are also more susceptible to them if you are lifting weights or participating in sports while the body is tired.

 Strains and sprains are graded from 1-3 on a scale of severity.
 Grade 3 strains and sprains are the most serious and indicate a total rupture of the tissue.

 To treat grade 1 and grade 2 sprains and strains, the RICE method is often recommended.
 Grade 3 strains can often be resolved without surgical intervention, but physical therapy and corrective exercises may be required to help you regain full range of motion.